 Recorded July 20th, 2020

-On Monday, July 20 at 9:00am, Wade Davis will discuss his new book (to be released September 15, 2020) Magdalena: River of Dreams: A Story of Columbia, which brings to life the story of the great Río Magdalena and illuminates Colombia’s complex past, present, and future – is set for release September 15th.
+Wade Davis’ captivating Magdalena: River of Dreams: A Story of Colombia – which brings to life the story of the great Río Magdalena and illuminates Colombia’s complex past, present, and future – is set for release September 15th.

 Wade is an Explorer-in-Residence at the National Geographic Society.
 Named by the NGS as one of the Explorers for the Millennium, he has been described as “a rare combination of scientist, scholar, poet and passionate defender of all of life’s diversity.”
 In recent years his work has taken him to East Africa, Borneo, Nepal, Peru, Polynesia, Tibet, Mali, Benin, Togo, New Guinea, Australia, Colombia, Vanuatu, Mongolia and the high Arctic of Nunuvut and Greenland.An ethnographer, writer, photographer, and filmmaker, he holds degrees in anthropology and biology and received his Ph.D. in ethnobotany, all from Harvard University.
 His many books have been translated into sixteen languages.
 He is also the recipient of numerous awards including: The Explorers Medal, the highest award of the Explorers Club (2011), the Gold Medal of the Royal Canadian Geographical Society (2009), the 2002 Lowell Thomas Medal (The Explorer’s Club) and the 2002 Lannan Foundation $125,000 prize for literary non-fiction.